-ART 113 or permission of the instructor
+ART 113 or ART 121

 ART 232: Watercolor Painting II

 This course advances the skills and techniques of painting on paper using water-based medium.
 Emphasis is placed on exploring the creative uses of watercolor and developing professional skills.
 Upon completion, students should be able to demonstrate and compile a body of original watercolor paintings that reflect a personal awareness of the medium's potential.